 Tell Compass about mining scams.

 Compass is constantly monitoring the mining market for scams.
 The entire team welcomes anyone to alert Compass of ongoing mining scams.
-Email the support team: firstname.lastname@example.org.
-Join the Compass community on Twitter or Discord to raise awareness of other scams.
+Contact us at any time by filling out a support request form.
+Join the Compass community on Twitter to raise awareness of other scams.